Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

-In this section, I move away from global explanations, shifting the focus towards local explanations of SHAP values which are given by specific observations.
+Here, we move away from global explanations by shifting our focus towards local explanations of SHAP values which are given by specific observations.
 This exercise is very relevant policy-wise.
-For this, I proceed as follows.
-First, I obtain the overall average contribution of SHAP values across the sample for each student, namely: $\Phi_{i} = \frac{1}{J} \sum_{j=1}^{J} \phi_{j}^{(i)}$; for $i$ = 1,...,$N$.
-Secondly, I sort out these values and, finally, I select students with the minimum ($\Phi^{\text{min}}_{i}$) and maximum ($\Phi^{\text{max}}_{i}$) contributions so that to profile the impact of covariates at extremes.
-Once student pairs are identified, I plot leading covariates impacts for each —and fundamentally— with plots showing the specific value each covariate takes.
-This exercise is important insofar as profiling learning drivers of students and their values\footnote{Appendix C includes, as well as the definitions and how variables are constructed, the meaning associated to each label of variables (see: column 5 of Tables \ref{tableC1} and \ref{tableC2}).} and, by choosing students at extremes of the SHAP contributions, it is possible to identify students who are the most likely to be performing at level 0 or level 1 (or at level 1 and level 2 for the low performing sample) and their related covariates pushing students' performance towards either of them.
+For this, we proceed as follows.
+First, we obtain the overall average contribution of SHAP values across the sample for each student, namely: $\Phi_{i} = \frac{1}{J} \sum_{j=1}^{J} \phi_{j}^{(i)}$ (for $i$ = 1,...,$N$) and, secondly, we sort out these values and, finally, we select students with the minimum ($\Phi^{\text{min}}_{i}$) and maximum ($\Phi^{\text{max}}_{i}$) contributions so that to profile the impact of covariates at extremes.
+Once student pairs are identified we plot leading covariates impacts for each student, with graphs showing specific values that each covariate takes.
+This exercise is important because, by choosing students at extremes of the SHAP contributions, it is possible to identify students who are the most likely to be performing at level 0 or level 1 (or at level 1 and level 2 for the low performing sample) and their related covariates pushing students' performance towards either of them.\footnote{Appendix B includes, as well as the definitions and how variables are constructed, the meaning associated to each label of variables (see: column 5 of Tables \ref{tableB1} and \ref{tableB2}).}

-\subsubsection{Level 0 versus level 1—estimates}
+\subsubsection{Level 0 versus level 1\textendash estimates}